sallybao29/apcs-final/README.md

 -1/10/15 - Implemented point system.
 Added option to skip puzzles. - Sally

--1/11/15 - Continued working on the Sudoku Puzzle (for the last door) - Tiffany
+-1/11/15 - Continued working on puzzle for the last door - Tiffany

+-1/17/15 - Changed puzzle for last door into MineSweeper.
+Basic MineSweeper working. - Tiffany